arthurysong/SWriter/README.md

 <img src="pictures-for-readme/codesnippets2.png" width="500px" />

 ### TODO
+- TODO: Keep track of last Saved note in the database in the user model not in localStorage.
 - TODO: Allow ordering of notes.. by updatedAt, by createdAt?
-- TODO: Keep track of last Saved note in the database in the user model not in localStorage.
+- TODO: Add Readme link that links to GitHub
+- TODO: New Notebook feature
+- TODO: Should be able to move notes to different notebook?
+- TODO: Reorganize all the components into proper folders